 1 tsp. melted unsalted butter

 DIRECTIONS: Measure the dry ingredients into a small mixing bowl.
 Stir well.
 Add in the melted butter, chia gel and cream/water mixture.
 Stir well to blend ingredients.
 Allow batter to sit for a few minutes to slightly thicken.
 The batter will NOT be as thick and stiff as traditional drop biscuit dough.
-You can either make 2 single biscuits by dividing the batter between two small ramekins or make a mega biscuit (shown in the pic above) in a small oval mini casserole dish and cut it into two smaller biscuits after it is cooked.
+You can either make 2 single biscuits by dividing the batter between two small ramekins or bake all the batter in a 6″ oval dish like I did and cut in half for two-biscuits (shown in the pic above).
 The smaller ramekin-shaped biscuits should cook in 1 minute on HI in your microwave; the oval mega biscuit will take about 1 minute 30 seconds on HI.
 My microwave is 1150 watts, but they do vary in wattage.
 Yours may take a few seconds longer.
+They should be dry int he center if they are done.
 Remove them from the microwave and gently tip out of their dish with a knife tip onto a small baking pan.
 Pop into the broiler and brown the top a couple minutes.
 Serve at once and ENJOY!

-NUTRITIONAL INFO: Entire recipe (both servings) contains: (halve if eating only 1)
+NUTRITIONAL INFO: Entire recipe (two servings) contains: (halve these numbers if eating half of this recipe)

 287 calories